Cádiz railway station

-Cádiz railway station, is the main railway station of the Spanish city of Cádiz, Andalusia.
-It served over 1.2 million passengers in 2018, of which 350,000 were Cercanías Cádiz passengers.
+Cádiz railway station is the main railway station of the Spanish city of Cádiz, Andalusia.
+It served over 1.6 million passengers in 2024.

 Services

 Alvia services use the Madrid–Seville high-speed rail line as far as Seville-Santa Justa, and switches to the conventional rail network to serve Jerez and finally Cádiz, and Media Distancia services operate between Cádiz and Jaén and another to Córdoba.
 The Cercanías Cádiz commuter rail line also serves the station.